ben-tkt/Exploratory-Data-Analysis/README.md

 ## 📓 Usage Guide
 **For Recruiters**
-1. Open up the .ipynb file to understand into details how I've implemented the techniques
+1. Open up the .ipynb or .HTML file to understand into details what was done in the project.
 2. Kindly contact me if you want to know more 😃

 **For Learners**
 1. Download the dataset and .ipynb file.
+2. Open the .ipynb file using Google Colaboratory or jupyter notebook.
-2. Read through the project context, objective, data description and dictionary
+3. Read through the project context, objective, data description and dictionary.
-3. Try and answer the questions in the .ipynb notebook using python codes
+4. Try and run the code in the .ipynb notebook, cell by cell.
+As the codes are well-commented, try to understand what each line of code does.
-4. Use my code as a reference if you're stucked (My codes are trustworthy, they have been reviewed and I obtained a full score 🥇)
+5. Use my code as a reference if you're stucked (My codes are trustworthy, they have been reviewed and I obtained a full score 🥇)

 **Thanks for reaching the end!**